just a stop-gap procedure. There must be some fundamental change in our ideas, probably

 However, in my view, acceptance of Haag’s theorem is a very good place to start.
 The next paper I wrote, in 1986, follows this up.
 It takes my 1984 paper and adds two things: first, a direct solving of the equal-time commutators, and second, a physical interpretation wherein the interaction picture is rediscovered as an approximation.

 With regard to the first thing, I doubt if this has been done before in the way I have done it3, but the conclusion is something that some may claim is obvious: namely that local field equations are a necessary result of fields commuting for spacelike intervals.
 Some call this causality, arguing that if fields did not behave in this way, then the order in which things happen would depend on one's (relativistic) frame of reference.
 It is certainly not too difficult to see the corollary: namely that if we start with local field equations, then the equal-time commutators are not inconsistent, whereas non-local field equations could well be.
 This seems fine, and the spin-statistics theorem is a useful consequence of the principle.
-But in fact this was not the answer I really wanted as local field equations lead to infinite amplitudes.
+But in fact this was not the answer I really wanted as local field equations seemed to lead to infinite amplitudes.
 It could be that local field equations with the terms put into normal order - which avoid these infinities - also solve the commutators, but if they do then there is probably a better argument to be found than the one I give in this paper.
 Substituting Haag expansions (arbitrary sums of normal-ordered tensor products of free fields) directly into the commutators is an obvious thing to try here.
 I did make fumbling attempts around October 2001, without making much progress, but I think that with a little more ingenuity, there could be a solution out there.
 My latest thinking (2012 and later), though, is that local field equations are not the problem.
 The source of intractable infinities in quantum field theory is likely just the impossibility of expanding around e = 0 (I will post more when I have had more time to investigate).